tonethar/IGME-330-Spring-2020/weekly/week-02B-notes.md

 Today we will:
 - Review the *Hello Canvas* HW
 - Look at how to draw Sine waves using canvas
-- Get you started on Algorithmic Botany
+- Get you started on Algorithmic Botany (Phyllotaxis)

 ## II.
 Presentation